 A couple of days ago I started the topic of Superfoods.
 We discussed whether there is any truth to the claims and reviewed benefits of certain foods, claimed as superfoods.
-Today I would like to give special attention to Maca Root Powder, since it is one of the foods I use nearly on a daily basis.
+Today I would like to give special attention to Maca Root Powder and its benefis, since it is one of the foods I use nearly on a daily basis.

 I came to finding maca root while I was researching ways to reverse hypothyroidism.
 When I read about maca’s ability to help balance hormones without negatively affecting them I had to try it.
 I knew there would be no harm–it is a plant; so I had nothing to lose and much to gain.
 I ordered my first bag of maca through a local co-op [I have to tell you that I LOVE co-ops--the price of maca was about 50% less through the co-op than what I have to pay now].
 I strongly believe that maca has been very helpful in my healing process and reversing hypothyroidism.
 I could not pin point to tell you if it gives me an energy boost or works in another specific way, since I have a very nutrient rich diet and believe that all of the foods I consume work together in helping me heal, but I have no doubt that raw maca powder does it’s job too.

 I am going to recap some of the material we covered earlier about maca and then get a bit deeper into its history and benefits.

 Maca is endocrine adaptogen.
 Maca does not contain hormones itself, instead it provides a unique set of nutrients that directly fuel the endocrine system and help the glands to produce vital hormones in precise dosages predetermined by one’s own body.

 Adaptogen, by definition, is a substance which brings the body to a heightened state of resistance to disease through physiological health and brings balance .

 - Improves sexual function in men and women